WayGold/CSE-167-FinalProject-Blogs-Video/blog.md

 A13487193 Wei, Zeng

 ### Project Description:
-We plan to implement a foggy thriller escape game with randomly generated trees and terrains.
-Our game starts with placing the player at a random position in our scene and the goal of the player is to find the exit of our tree maze.
-As player moves around the terrain, the trees surrounding him will be randomly generated and the player will see shadow mapped to the fog's particles.
-If the player successfully reach the exit, we remove the fog and switch the whole scene to Toon Shading.
-Lastly replace the thriller music with a cheerful one.
+We plan to implement a foggy escape game with randomly generated trees and terrains.
+Our game starts with placing the player at a random position in our scene and the goal of the player is to find the photo of Prof.Schulze.
+As player moves around the terrain, the trees surrounding him will be randomly generated and the player will need to find out the exit to clear the fog.
+If the player successfully find the photo of Prof.Schulze, we remove the fog and switch the whole scene to Toon Shading.

 ### Technical Points: